ibexa/documentation-developer/docs/infrastructure_and_maintenance/clustering/clustering_using_ddev.md

 For example, `ddev exec curl -s http://solr:8983/api/cores/` will

-- test that the `web` server is accessing `solr` server,
+- test that the `web` server is accessing the `solr` server,
 - test `collection1` existence and status,
-- display `collection1`'s `numDocs` that should non-zero if indexing worked correctly.
+- display `collection1`'s `numDocs` that should not be zero if indexing worked correctly.

-The Solr admin can be accessed from the host by using the port 8983 on the same `.ddev.site` subdomain than the front.
-Use `ddev describe` to have that URL.
+The Solr admin can be accessed from the host by using the port 8983 on the same `.ddev.site` subdomain as the front.
+Use `ddev describe` to get that URL.

 ## Share cache and sessions

-A [persistence cache pool](../cache/persistence_cache.md#persistence-cache-configuration) and a [session handler](../sessions.md#session-handlers) can be added to the cluster.
+You can add a [persistence cache pool](persistence_cache.md#persistence-cache-configuration) and a [session handler](sessions.md#session-handlers) to the cluster.

-In the following examples,
+In the following examples:

 - the same service will be used to store both persistence cache and sessions,
 - the session handler will be set on Symfony side, not on PHP side.